SilverPush

-Silverpush is a Singapore based marketing technology solutions provider.

-The company was founded in September 2012, by Hitesh Chawla.
+Silverpush is a Singapore based marketing technology provider.
+It was founded in September 2012, by Hitesh Chawla.
 After starting push notification advertisement in 2013, it launched India's first DSP platform in 2014.
 The company is backed by IDG Ventures, Palaash Ventures, Fabrice Grinda, K.Ganesh, 500 Startups, M&S Partners and Freak Out Inc, Japan.

 Silverpush's in-video context detection platform uses artificial intelligence and computer vision to accurately identify in-video contexts, including logos, faces, objects, actions, and scenes, to enable contextual video ad placements in line with content users are actively engaging with.
 And its brand safety platform uses in-video context detection to contextually filter out harmful and irrelevant content.
 Offering brands, a suitable video environment, surpassing traditional measures like keywords blacklist, whitelisted channels and more.